ansys/ansys-templates/doc/source/user_guide/templating.rst

 to add or you need to create one.

-Adding a new family of templates
+Adding a New family of Templates
 --------------------------------

 Start by creating a new directory in ``src/ansys/templates/`` with the name of